PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/data/replication-exclude-sprocs.md

-had to drop "with schemabinding" for the view CHARGE_MSTR_VIEW. had to recreate view Rpt_ChargeMstrView because it relies on the above view.
+# bad sprocs

-bad sprocs:
+_had to drop "with schemabinding" for the view CHARGE_MSTR_VIEW. had to recreate view Rpt_ChargeMstrView because it relies on the above view._

 1. [EDI_270_CONVERT_WORK_V2013_Q1_V1]
 2. [GE_UPD_PRINTER]